-Course format: The course meets once a week for three hours and the course format is in-person lecture (by me and by guest lecturers) plus discussion with substantial class participation.
+Course format: The course meets twice a week and the course format is in-person lecture (by me and by guest lecturers) plus discussion with substantial class participation.
 Attendance via Zoom is not available.
-Evaluation of student performance is based on class participation, weekly quizzes, team discussions, written exercises, and an exam.
+Evaluation of student performance is based on class participation, weekly quizzes, team discussions, one written exercises, and one exam.